 Birst lacks search functionality in designer and searching in visualizer is rather tedious if you have several KPI named similarly

 The Pivot Control functionality is rather poor and pathetically mimics the pivot of excel

 Advance analytics is not possible.
 Different statistical models cannot be implemented. this would require data to be pumped out to perform advance analytics

--Birst connect is limited to 500GB, hence if the data scales the ODBC connector would not be useful
+The Tableau-Birst connect is limited to 500GB, hence if the data scales the ODBC connector would not be useful

 The Data logs thrown out by birst needs to be more intutive and detailed. this would help new users to better understand the problems and troubleshoot it effectively